Updated on May 14, 2018.

 Time: 15 minutes

 So what are the drawbacks of using machine translation?
 Most students will tell you that using Google Translate to finish one’s Spanish assignments often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
 While great in many instances, machine translation is still not (and may never be) perfect.
 If your content needs to be close, but not bulletproof then Google Translate is a good option for you.

 Option 2 – Straight Translation

 Time: 1 Week

 Do you know how many words there are for the word “car” in Spanish?
 About a dozen.
 And do you know which of these dozen words are best when communicating with Mexicans, but don’t mean anything at all to Argentineans?
 Probably not.
 And this is precisely why a translation firm is necessary to provide accurate translations that will be relevant to your diverse Spanish readers.

-Hiring a professional is a more expensive and time consuming option.
+Hiring a professional is a more expensive and time-consuming option.
 There are many firms and freelancers today that can produce translations for your entire website.
-Additionally, if precise translations are critical, than you may look for the hired firm to hold certain accreditations specific to your industry.
-“Many translating firms hold accreditations,” states Brandi Young-Sharp of Advanced Language Access, Inc. “These accreditations come from associations such as the National Association of Judiciary Interpreters & Translators and the National Council on Interpreting in Health Care organizations.”
+Additionally, if precise translations are critical, then you may look for the hired firm to hold certain accreditations specific to your industry.
+“Many translating firms hold accreditations,” states Brandi Young-Sharp of Advanced Language Access, Inc. “These accreditations come from associations such as the National Association of Judiciary Interpreters & Translators and the National Council on Interpreting in Health Care Organizations.”

 Option 3 – Transcreation